sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 ## Install Node

-* `npm` provides a lot of tools for web development, such as `browser-sync`.
+- `npm` provides a lot of tools for web development, such as `browser-sync`, `eslint`, `eslint-plugin-vue`...
-* We use a plugin named `coc.nvim` which depends on NodeJS.
+- We use a plugin named `coc.nvim` which depends on NodeJS.

 So let's install node as well as some global npm packages by following this link:

 {% embed url="https://doc.sheldonl.dev/working-env/toolkits/nodejs-and-npm#installation" caption="NodeJS and npm packages Installation" %}

 ## Install Neovim